klchambers/todo-list/README.md

 ### Marking Tasks as Done

-To mark a task as Done, the user is asked to enter the index number of their completed task, or the task name.
+To mark a task as Done, the user is asked to enter the index number of their completed task or the task name.

 If they enter an invalid index or task name, they are informed that their entered task cannot be found, and are prompted to try again.